isabella232/polymath-sdk/docs/api/interfaces/entities.uniqueidentifiers-3.md

 # Interface: UniqueIdentifiers

-Properties that uniquely identify a Tax Withholding percentage
+Properties that uniquely identify a Checkpoint

 ## Hierarchy